-Clubs and Events
+Clubs and Events and All Individuals Attending

-- Complete a register of attendance, inclusive of parent/personal attendants. - All personnel to wear masks. - Provide hand sanitiser for members and encourage people to bring their own as good hygiene practice. - Provide a bin for the disposal of any PPE equipment after activity. - Establish a designated area/areas in the venue for individual players to transfer into their playing chair and keep belongings, 2m distanced from the next area. - At events, whether designated areas for participating teams are provided as separate rooms or floor spaces, adequate signage must be used to avoid the possibility of inappropriate mixing. - Allocate a specific area for the use of a club hoist for operation away from others.
+- Complete a register of attendance, inclusive of parent/personal attendants. - All personnel to wear masks.
+If an individual is exempt for medical reasons, or a player chooses not to wear a mask, or a referee is given teams' approval not to wear a mask, THEN THEY MUST RETURN A NEGATIVE LFT RESULT (the test must be taken as close as possible to the start of each day of the event, ideally the morning of each day of the event.) - Provide hand sanitiser for members and encourage people to bring their own as good hygiene practice. - Provide a bin for the disposal of any PPE equipment after activity. - Establish a designated area/areas in the venue for individual players to transfer into their playing chair and keep belongings, 2m distanced from the next area. - At events, whether designated areas for participating teams are provided as separate rooms or floor spaces, adequate signage must be used to avoid the possibility of inappropriate mixing. - Allocate a specific area for the use of a club hoist for operation away from others.
 It should also be disinfected between uses. - Club equipment and club chairs should only be manoeuvred by club coaches into the venue, wearing gloves.
 Chairs should then only be manoeuvred by club coaches again once the player has left the venue. - If club equipment, i.e. chairs, are used by more than one player, the chair must be wiped down before it is used by another player. - If a venue being used, is a public sports centre then use measures to avoid mixing with the public.
 For example; have separate entrance/exit, stagger start and finish times to allow potential Covid aerosols to disperse, do not use communal areas. - Ventilation shall be used to disperse aerosols as much as practicably possible.
 This may be by the use of extractions fans or opening doors and windows.
 In cold weather, ventilation can be used alternately with heating, but the absence of all ventilation must be agreed with the players.